dotBATmanNO/PSPublish-PPTX-Speech/README.md

 # PSPublish-PPTX-Speech
 Publish your PowerPoint to video using Text-To-Speech and Subtitle generation.

-Target Users:
+Target Users are:
 - Conferences
 - Content Publishers.

 Top use case:
 - Low-cost narrated video